 The vineyard is just north of the small village of Saint Estephe.
 While there are slopes found here, they are slight, ranging from 2 meters up to 23 meters.
 The peak elevation is close to the small chapel on the property, just east of the chateau.

-The terroir of Calon Segur is a blend of gravel, rocks, clay, sand and limestone soils on the surface with gravel that can be as deep as 5 meters.
+The terroir of Calon Segur is a blend of gravel, rocks, clay, sand, and limestone soils on the surface with gravel that can go as deep as 5 meters.
 Underneath, you find marl, clay, and limestone.
 The clay is unique to Calon Segur as here you find a mix of blue clay, yellow clay, and dark black clay.
 On average, the vines are 25 years of age.
 However, you can expect that to change as the vineyard ages.

 The young age is due to the replanting program.
 However, they have old vines, placed close to the small chapel, which range from 45-60 years of age.